 Learn about Biki >>

-If you live on-campus, many activities and outings are organized through Residential Life throughout the year.
-Residential Life activities provide great social opportunities for residents and introduce newcomers to the island culture.
+If you live on-campus, many activities and outings are organized through Residence Life throughout the year.
+Residence Life activities provide great social opportunities for residents and introduce newcomers to the island culture.
 Student Support Services, Campus Ministry and many of the student organizations also host a variety of on and off campus activities.